Updated: Oct 22

 Really?
 Free shipping on everything?

-Yes, we offer totally free shipping on all domestic orders, all the time.
+Well, almost...
+We offer free shipping on all domestic orders over $40 (pretax).
 And yes, that even includes AK and HI.
 (Sorry, at this time we do not ship outside the U.S.).

 What is your shipping schedule?